an-karn/CO2_Project/README.md

 # How to implement the project

-- First of all copy the hhtp link and go to your folder and type:  `git clone 'link'` and press enter.
+- First of all copy the http link and go to your folder and type:  `git clone 'link'` and press enter.

 - Once the directory is cloned , go to terminal and install all required dependencies using the command `npm install`.